-For the remote control adjustment, the WIA foot control (Part Number AA76) has an inbuilt trigger switch and current control and can be used to control the weld start and weld current.
+The WIA foot control (part number AA76) has an in built trigger switch and current control and can be used to control the weld start and weld current.

 Control plug of the TIG torch is connected to the machine remote control socket FIG 7.